M-MSilva/Predict-NBA-player-Points_End-to-end-Project/README.md

 ## Credits

 Web scraping was done from https://www.nbastuffer.com/player-stats/.
-The code written in google collaborative was based on the steps of the book Aurelien Geron - hands on machine learning-2019.
+The code written in Google Colaboratory was based on the steps of the book Aurelien Geron - hands on machine learning-2019.
 In addition, this code was developed based on everything I learned from: Jesse E.Agbe, Siddhardhan, Lucas Grassano Lattari, Shashank Kalanithi, Walisson Silva, Israel Dryer, Fernando Nakamuta,  Alex Freberg.

 ## License